onebeyond/confabulous-s3-loader/README.md

+# ⚠️ This repository is not longer maintained ⚠️

+This project is not longer maintained and has been archived.
+More details in [One Beyond Governance Tiers](https://onebeyond-maintainers.netlify.app/governance/tiers)

 # Confabulous S3 Loader
 Confabulous-S3-Loader is an S3 Loader for [Confabulous](https://github.com/guidesmiths/confabulous) - a hierarchical, asynchronous config loader and post processor.